 With payroll software, you remain in control while processing payroll.
 You get to be in charge, and you know exactly when payroll is done.

-- Purchase payroll software.
+- Purchase reliable payroll software

-- Enter your business and employee information.
+- Enter your business and employee information

-- Run payroll and distribute wages.
+- Run payroll and distribute wages

-Accountants are trained professionals who can run payroll for you.
+Accountants and PEOs are trained professionals who can run payroll for you.
 After you hand over employee information and time cards, your payroll professional will handle the rest.